roozbeh360/dota-2-engine/README.md

 how about the framework speed ? it's just fine but dota 2 api is not working well

+what about dota.remake.ir ? it's just demo file for speed test and functionality review .

 can i ask questions ? yes contact me on baabakaan@remake.ir .